Amirbek Saidov

-Amirbek Saidov (Амирбек Саидов; born 1 February 2006) is an Uzbek professional footballer who plays as a striker for Jedinstvo Ub.
+Amirbek Saidov (Амирбек Саидов; born 1 February 2006) is an Uzbek professional footballer who plays as a striker for Sogdiana, on loan from Serbian club Jedinstvo Ub.

 Club career

 Saidov is a product of the Bunyodkor youth academy.
 In 2023, he was promoted to the first team.

 International career

 With the Uzbekistan under-16s, Saidov participated in the 2022 CAFA U-16 Championship and scored 6 goals during competition to be top scorer and helped his team to finish as runner-up.

 Saidov featured in the 2023 AFC U-17 Asian Cup with Uzbekistan U17 team.
 He scored a goal during the tournament as his team manage to reach the semi-finals.
 Later in the year, he took part in the 2023 FIFA U-17 World Cup with Uzbekistan U17.
 He scored 3 goals in the group stage to qualify his team to the knockout stage.
 In the round of 16, he scored a goal in Uzbekistan's 2–1 win against England, qualifying the team to the quarter-finals.